Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/THM/Web/Authentication/Session Management/(1) Session Management - What is a Session.md

 - if the user perform a logout action the web application should terminate the user's session.
 - While this is similar to session expiry, it is unique in the sense that even if the session's lifetime is still valid, the session itself should be terminated.
 ( Issues in this termination process could allow a threat actor to gain persistent access to an account. )

+---

+# IAAA Model

+### Identification

+**Identification is the process of verifying who the user is.**
+- This starts with the user claiming to be a specific identity.
+In most web applications, this is performed by submitting your username.

+### Authentication

+**Authentication is the process of ensuring that the user is who they say they are.**
+- Where in identification, you provide a username, for authentication, you provide proof that you are who you say you are.
+- For example, you can supply the password associated with the claimed username.
+( *This is the point where session creation would kick in.*  )

+### Authorisation

+Authorisation is the process of ensuring that the specific user has the rights required to perform the action requested.
+For example, while all users may view data, only a select few may modify it.
+In the session management lifecycle, session tracking plays a critical role in authorisation.

+### Accountability

+Accountability is the process of creating a record of the actions performed by users.
+We should track the user's session and log all actions performed using the specific session.
+This information plays a critical role in the event of a security incident to piece together what has happened.